shamikh-mill/bio-inventory/README.md

 # Biology IT Inventory Dashboard

-A user-friendly dashboard style application to keep track of loaner equipment inventory for the Biology IT helpdesk of Duke University.
+Biology IT Inventory is a web platform built for the Biology IT helpdesk that allows helpdesk members to keep track of in stock and checked out laptops, chargers, cameras, and adapters and their current users.
+It's a user-friendly dashboard style application that supports API usage for querying in stock and out of stock items, and it's built using Django and the Django REST framework.

 ## Features

+- Core CRUD features
-- Postgresql database backend with core CRUD features
+- PostgreSQL database backend
+- REST API to get current stock and current checked out items and their details and current users

 ## Installation
-1. Clone repo
+1. Clone this repository

+2. Run the following:

 ````
 $ pip install -r requirements.txt